Parkland high school shooting: Officer inactivity

-SRO Scot Peterson, who was armed, on-site and in uniform as a Broward Sheriff's Office deputy, was accused of remaining outside Building 12 during the shooting.
+SRO Scot Peterson, who was armed, on-site, and in uniform as a Broward Sheriff's Office deputy, was accused of remaining outside Building 12 during the shooting.
 Eight days after the attack, he was suspended without pay by Sheriff Israel, and he immediately retired.
-Sheriff Israel said "Scot Peterson was absolutely on campus for this entire event," and that he should have "gone in, addressed the killer, [and] killed the killer."
+Sheriff Israel said "Scot Peterson was absolutely on campus for this entire event", and that he should have "gone in, addressed the killer, [and] killed the killer".

-In June 2019, following an investigation that included interviews with 184 witnesses, Peterson was arrested and then bonded out for the crime of failing to protect the students during the shooting.
-He faces 11 charges of neglect of a child, as well as culpable negligence and perjury.
-Peterson pleaded not guilty and has filed a motion to have all charges dropped.
+In June 2019, following an investigation that included interviews with 184 witnesses, Peterson was arrested and then bonded out for the failing to protect the students during the shooting.
+He faced 11 charges of neglect of a child, as well as culpable negligence and perjury.
+Peterson pleaded not guilty and filed a motion to have all charges dropped.
+However, the motion was denied and jury selection started on May 31, 2023.
+On June 29, 2023, Peterson was found not guilty on all charges.

 A statement released by Peterson's lawyer before he was charged said that Peterson believed the shooting was happening outside the building.
 According to the lawyer, Peterson claimed he told this to the first Coral Springs police officer who arrived on scene.
 The statement also pointed to radio transmissions that indicated a gunshot victim near the football field.

 The Miami Herald transcribed radio dispatches that Peterson said at 2:23 during the shooting, "Be advised we have possible, could be firecrackers.
 I think we have shots fired, possible shots fired—1200 building."
 Seconds later, Peterson radioed: "We're talking about the 1200 building it's going to be the building off Holmberg Road Get the school locked down, gentlemen!"
 At 2:25, he radioed that "We also heard it's by, inside the 1200."
 At an unspecified time, Peterson called for police to ensure that "no one comes inside the school."
 At 2:27, at Building 12, he radioed, "Stay at least 500 feet away at this point."
 At an unspecified time, Peterson ordered: "Do not approach the 12 or 1300 building, stay at least 500 feet away."

 On March 15, the sheriff's office released video footage in compliance with a court order.
 The video was captured by school surveillance cameras and showed some of Peterson's movements during the shooting.

 Unnamed sources told CNN that Coral Springs police arrived at the scene and saw three Broward deputies behind their vehicles with pistols drawn.
 Broward Sheriff's Office captain Jan Jordan ordered deputies to form a perimeter instead of immediately confronting the shooter; this tactic was contrary to their training regarding active shooters.
 Based on time stamps of the police logs, the order was given some time after the shooting had stopped.
 Jordan was widely criticized for her actions, and she resigned, citing personal reasons, nine months after the shooting.